HenestrosaDev/ios-interview-questions/README.md

 		}
 		```

 	2. **Representing API responses**: This enum models the two possible outcomes of an API call: success or failure.
-When the call succeeds, you often get a `Data` object back, which can then be decoded into usable models.
-If the call fails, an `Error` object is typically returned, which you can use for debugging or displaying a user-friendly message.
+When the call succeeds, we often get a `Data` object back, which can then be decoded into usable models.
+If the call fails, an `Error` object is typically returned, which we can use for debugging or displaying a user-friendly message.

-		This design is powerful because it keeps both outcomes together in a type-safe way and forces you to handle both scenarios explicitly via a `switch`.
+		This design is powerful because it keeps both outcomes together in a type-safe way and forces us to handle both scenarios explicitly via a `switch`.

 		```swift
 		enum APIResponse {